1 Then the high priest said, “Are these things so?”

 The progression in God’s program for His people shows how He came to the concept of the church.

 The purpose of Stephen’s message was to show how Christianity is vindicated by Old Testament history; God had a history of progressively working under His sovereign by changing His economy of dealing with His people.
 First, He worked with Abraham (Acts 7:2-8) by establishing a new nation of Jews.
 Then He sovereignly moved in Joseph’s life to fulfill the prediction of Acts 7:6-7.
-Then raised Moses to enable Israel to exit from Egypt (Acts 7:17-43), to build the tabernacle (Acts 7:44-46), and the construction of the temple (Acts 7:47-50).
-Both the tabernacle and temple were temporary symbols of God’s presence.
+Then He raised Moses to enable Israel to exit from Egypt (Acts 7:17-43), to build the tabernacle (Acts 7:44-46), and to construct the Temple (Acts 7:47-50).
+Both the tabernacle and Temple were temporary symbols of God’s presence.
 God continued to work to establish the church, where He would dwell in His people.
-This was Stephen’s answer to the charge against him that he was out to destroy the temple and the law.
+This was Stephen’s answer to the charge against him that he was out to destroy the Temple and the law.